 3.1 The result of days taken to germination and the germination percentage.

-This section illustrates how various pre-sowing procedures affect the percentage of Cassia fistula that germinates and the time it takes for germination to begin.
+This section illustrates how various pre-sowing procedures affect the percentage of C. fistula that germinates and the time it takes for germination to begin.
 Ten treatments (T1–T10) with different amounts of GA₃, H₂SO₄, and KNO₃ were used in the experiment, in addition to a control.
 Cassia fistula seeds were exposed to various pre-sowing treatments, and the number of days it took for germination to start and the final germination % were noted.
 In both measures, there were noticeable variations between treatments.

 The number of seeds that successfully germinated out of all the seeds sown in each treatment was used to determine the germination percentage.
 Three replications of ten seeds each, for a total of thirty seeds per treatment, were included for consistency and statistical reliability.